lopezdsr/sql-query/sqlref/sql_reference.md

 <h3 id="identifier">Identifier</h3>

 An *identifier* is a name that uniquely identifies an entity.
-There are two types of identifiers as described in the sections below.
+There are two types of identifiers, unquoted identifiers and backquoted identifiers.

 <h4>Unquoted Identifier</h4>

 An unquoted identifier is at least one character long.
-Valid characters that can be used are:
+Valid characters that can be used are the following:
-* digits 0-9
+* Digits 0-9
-* letters a-z, A-Z
+* Letters a-z, A-Z
-* underscore `_`
+* Underscore `_`

 <h4>Backquoted Identifier</h4>

 This is an identifier that is embraced by grave accent <code>&#96;</code> characters.
 Backquoted identifier can contain any character including the grave accent character that has to be escaped like this <code>&#96;&#96;</code>.

 <h3 id="number">Number</h3>